Produce Safety Program

 This Food and Drug Administration (FDA)-approved course will satisfy the Grower Training course requirements under the PSR.
 Funding is provided by an FDA-State of Alaska cooperative agreement.
 Growers who attend the entirety of the course will receive a FREE Certificate of Course Completion.

 The course will provide a foundation of Good Agricultural Practices (GAPs), information on the PSR requirements, and details on how to develop a farm food safety plan.
-It is open to anyone interested in learning more about produce safety and GAPs!
+It is open to anyone interested in learning more about produce safety and Good Agricultural Practices!